-Top 8 China Computer Brands | China Whisper

 Top 8 China Computer Brands

 Looking for an affordable desktop or tablet online?
 Before making decision you really should consider PC brands from China.
-Lenovo, Acer, Hasee, Haier, you have so many brands to choose.
-All these brands are reliable in quality and most importantly they are affordable.
+Lenovo, Acer, Hasee, Haier, you have so many Chinese computer brands to choose.
+All these pc brands have reliable in quality and most importantly they are cheap.

 1. Lenovo 联想